-The Company entered into an exclusive, worldwide royalty-bearing license agreement in December 2012, amended and restated in March 2013, with Enigma Therapeutics Limited ("Enigma") for the development of BrachySil, the Company's BioSilicon product candidate for the treatment of pancreatic and other types of cancer.
+The Company entered into an exclusive, worldwide royalty-bearing license agreement in December 2012, amended and restated in March 2013, with Enigma Therapeutics Limited ("Enigma") for the development of BrachySil, the Company's BioSiliconTM product candidate for the treatment of pancreatic and other types of cancer.
 The Company received an upfront fee of \$100,000 and is entitled to 8% sales-based royalties, 20% of sublicense consideration and milestone payments based on aggregate product sales.
-Enigma is obligated to pay an annual license maintenance fee of \$100,000 by the end of each calendar year, the first of which was received in January 2014.
-For each calendar year commencing with 2014, the Company is entitled to receive reimbursement of any patent maintenance costs, sales-based royalties and sublicensee sales-based royalties earned to the extent such amounts, in the aggregate, exceed the \$100,000 annual license maintenance fee.
+Enigma is obligated to pay an annual license maintenance fee of \$100,000 by the end of each calendar year.
+For each calendar year commencing with 2014, the Company is entitled to receive reimbursement of any patent maintenance costs, sales-based royalties and sublicensee sales-based royalties earned, but only to the extent such amounts, in the aggregate, exceed the \$100,000 annual license maintenance fee.
 The Company has no consequential performance obligations under the Enigma license agreement and, accordingly, any amounts to which the Company is entitled under the agreement are recognized as revenue on the earlier of receipt or when collectability is reasonably assured.
-There was no revenue related to the Enigma agreement for each of the three months ended September 30, 2014 and 2013.
-As of September 30, 2014, no deferred revenue was recorded for this agreement.
+There was no revenue related to the Enigma agreement in the three month periods ended March 31, 2015 and 2014 and \$100,000 and \$102,000 of revenues for the nine month periods ended March 31, 2015, no deferred revenue was recorded for this agreement.